List of Musical Intervals - Music Theory

 |M7 (Major seventh)||m2 (minor second)|

-Two intervals are complementary when the addition of these two intervals gives an octave.
-This is the addition of an interval an its inversion.
-By referring to the chart above, you can see that m2 (1semitone) and its inversion M7 (11 semitones) are complementary.
+Two intervals are complementary when the addition of these two intervals give an octave.
+This is the addition of an interval and its inversion.
+Check out the chart above, you can see that m2 (1semitone) and its inversion M7 (11 semitones) are complementary.
 1 + 11 = 12 semitones needed to get an octave.

 Enharmonic intervals have the same sound, but are named differently.
 The most known are the augmented fourth and the diminished fifth.
 These intervals divide the octave into two equal parts.
 That's what we call "the tritone" which is built with three whole steps (6 semitones).